idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 - [Garment Properties](#garment-properties) - Get Measurements, Options and Materials for a specific garment [**Recently Updated! **]
 - [Get All Embroidery](#get-all-embroidery) - Get embroidery from a specific date range or list of garments
 - [Get Specific Embroidery](#get-specific-embroidery) -Get all embroidery on a specific garment
+- [Create Fabric Cut](#create-fabric-cut) - Enter CAD measurements for a single fabric used to make a garment
-- [Garment Fabrics](#get-garment-fabrics) - Get a list of fabrics needed, what they are used for (shell, lining, trims, etc), and see their measurments and status
+- [Get Fabric Cuts](#get-fabric-cuts) - Get a list of all fabrics ready to be cut by a manufacturer
+- [Update Fabric Cut](#update-fabric-cut) - Mark a specific fabric as cut
 - [Set Order Status](#set-order-status) - E.g., Move a garment from Ready to Production
 - [Create Shipment](#create-shipment) - Add garments to a new shipment
 - [Get Shipment Detail](#get-shipment-detail) - Shipment details and garments in the shipment

+Deprecated:
+- [Garment Fabrics](#get-garment-fabrics) - Get a list of fabrics needed, what they are used for (shell, lining, trims, etc), and see their measurments and status

 ## Order Processing Flow